 Hey there!
 Welcome to JetSetting Fools!
 You will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
 For more information, read our Disclosure Policy.

 The Vietnamese beer culture – long defined by cheap, light lagers – is finally evolving to include innovative and flavorful brews.
-The trend began with the introduction of locally produced craft beer in Ho Chi Minh City and the movement is taking the country by storm.
+The trend began with the introduction of locally produced craft beer in Ho Chi Minh City and the movement is taking Vietnam by storm.
 There are now several bars in Ho Chi Minh City dedicated to pouring microbrews – as well as craft beer Saigon breweries opening their own taprooms.

 On our recent trip to HCMC, we pushed aside the well-known Vietnamese beer brands in favor of Ho Chi Minh City craft beer.
 We limited our ‘research’ to HCMC District 1 and discovered some of the best bars in Saigon serving craft beer.

-Craft Beer Saigon: Bars in Ho Chi Minh City
+Craft Beer Saigon: Bars In Ho Chi Minh City

 In search of the best beer in Vietnam, we visited 6 Saigon brewery taprooms in Ho Chi Minh City Dist 1.
 For each location, we provide a link to Google Maps, so that fellow beer lovers can follow in our footsteps to sudsy goodness!
 At the end of the post, we include a HCMC map of all the locations – plus a few more tips on drinking Saigon craft beer.